 ▶Avoid Stagnant Water

-The best way to keep your water flowing is to always use your filter and consider investing in a speed pump.
-These solutions will keep your water active, which will discourage buildup from algae and other unpleasant sources.
-In general, keeping your water moving will help it to stay clean and make for a much more pleasant experience.
+The best way to keep your water flowing is to use a filter and invest in a speed pump.
+These solutions will keep your water active, preventing algae from building up.
+In general, keeping your water moving will help it to stay clean and make for a better swimming experience.

 ▶Regularly Clean Your Filter

-Owning a pool and not using it is a great way to end up in trouble.
-If you are not present to use and inspect your pool, there is a good chance that it will run into problems or deteriorate without you noticing.
-Using a pool is a great way to keep a general eye on the pH value and to keep it clean.
+Owning a pool and not using it is a great way to for your pool to deteriorate beyond simple care and repair.
 While filters can be beneficial when it comes to keeping water moving, they aren’t your only option.
-Regular pool use can also keep your water moving and discourage potential growth.
-More importantly, you will find that this is a great way to recognize if algae is beginning to bloom so you can stop the problem before it gets worse.
+Regular pool use can also keep your water moving will discourage potential algae growth.
+More importantly, you will find that this is a great way to recognize if algae are beginning to bloom and stop the problem in its tracks.

 ▶Use an Algaecide

-If you are worried about potential algae blooms or have had to deal with them in previous years, an algaecide might be your best bet.
-These specialized biocides are designed to prevent the growth of algae completely.
-To do this, they disrupt the growth process of the algae in some way.
-Some algaecides will focus on stopping photosynthesis so the algae cannot feed and thrive, while others personally attack the algae in a physical way, like breaking down a part of the algae to stop it in its tracks.
+If you are worried about potential algae blooms or have had to deal with blooms previously, an algaecide might be your best bet.
+These specialized biocides are designed to completely prevent algae growth by disrupting the growth process of the algae in some way.
+Some algaecides will focus on stopping photosynthesis so the algae cannot feed or thrive, while others physically attack the algae or break down a part of the algae to stop it in its tracks.

-When used weekly, algaecides can keep a pool clean with ease.
-For a more natural approach, some people like to use barley straw as a natural algaecide.
+When used weekly, algaecides can keep a pool clean.
+In place of an algaecide, some people use barley straw as a more natural approach to algaecide.
 While the benefits of this method are still being determined, some pool owners swear by it.
-If you aren’t sure where to start, store bought algaecide can be a much easier option.
+If you aren’t sure where to start, store-bought algaecide can be a much more accessible, introductory-level option.

 ▶Manage Your Phosphates

-Phosphate test kits can be used as an excellent strategy to detect and prevent algae blooms in your pool.
-These kits allow you to test to high levels of phosphates, which can increase your level of algae in a pool.
-By relying on phosphate test kits, you can ensure that your water stays at a good level, or adjust it as needed.
-If you are showing high levels of phosphates in a pool, you can easily invest in a phosphate remover to help get your swimming pool back in good order.
+Phosphate test kits can are an excellent tool to detect and prevent algae blooms in your pool.
+These kits allow you to test for high levels of phosphates, which can increase the level of algae in a pool.
+By utilizing phosphate test kits, you can ensure that your water stays within safe levels and adjust it as needed if any outside factors alter your pool conditions.
+If your pool is showing high levels of phosphates, investing in a phosphate remover will help return your swimming pool to its best self.

 While most pool owners know that chlorine plays an important role in keeping pools clean, not everyone knows how this works.
-Within a pool, there is what is referred to as the free chlorine content.
-This is a very important number that can influence how clean your swimming pool actually is.
-The free chlorine content is used to reference the amount of free chlorine in your pool that can help to keep it clean and combat microorganisms.
+Within a pool, there is what is referred to as the “free chlorine content.”
+This number is important because it can influence how clean your swimming pool is.
+The free chlorine content is used to reference the amount of free chlorine in your pool that can help to keep it clean and combat microorganisms from forming.

-The free chlorine content is a very important number.
-If it is too low, there won’t be enough chlorine to actually fight off algae or other microorganisms, which can lead to even more growth or bigger health risks.
-If the number is too high, you run the risks of inhaling chlorine gas or damaging personal items like the pool cover or even swimsuits.
+If your free chlorine content is too low, there won’t be enough chlorine to fight off algae or other microorganisms, leading to even more growth or bigger health risks.
+If your free chlorine content number is too high, you risk of inhaling chlorine gas or damaging personal items.

 Keeping algae out of your pool is easier than you might expect as long as you have the right tools.
-If you are regularly using your pool and checking on the levels within the water, you should be set.
 Preventative maintenance like an algaecide can go a long way, particularly if your swimming pool is prone to algae buildup during certain parts of the year.

-Being an active pool owner will make it easy for you to keep your water perfect so you can always jump in for a swim and enjoy yourself.
-If you run into trouble, it might be beneficial to call in experts to maintain your pool for you!
+Being an active, attentive pool owner will make it easy to keep your water perfect so you can always jump in and enjoy a swim.